Close Menu

 Many Gen Zers struggle to manage their finances due to instant gratification.
 You may sometimes want to satisfy yourself by buying things impulsively.
 These impulsive tendencies can negatively impact your investments.

 Thus, learn to differentiate your wants and needs by understanding your emotions.
-How essential is an item that you have to buy it now?
+How essential is an item that you have to buy now?
 Do you need it, or do you just want it?
 Does this product offer long-term usability?

 Answering these questions can help you examine whether something is worth spending outside your budget.
 This way, you can reallocate your savings without compromising your investment funds.